 Austin Lockwood Sunday, July 2, 2017

-The States and Regions Correspondence Chess Championship is an annual event organised by the Welsh Correspondence Chess Federation (WCCF) and open to representative teams from any country of the world.
-The tournament is started annually in the November of each year (the inaugral tournament will start in January 2018 for technical reasons).
+The States and Regions Correspondence Chess Championship is a biennial team event organised by the Welsh Correspondence Chess Federation (WCCF) and open to representative teams from any country of the world.
+The tournament is started in the first quarter of alternate (odd) years.

 Teams must represent a subdivision of a country; this could be a state, county, province, territory, etc. Eligibility to play for each team is determined by the team captain, however the WCCF Executive Committee retain the right to reject any individual or team entry.
 Multiple teams (for example “A” and “B” teams) may be entered from the same state or region.

-After the first season, new teams will normally enter at the lowest division except by agreement of the WCCF Executive Committee.
-Teams including fewer than four players from the previous season will be considered as new teams.
+New teams will normally enter at the lowest division except by agreement of the WCCF Executive Committee.
+Teams including fewer than three players from the previous season will be considered as new teams.

-The entry fee for each team is £10 GBP; all entries should be sent to the WCCF Secretary ([email protected]) by 31st October of each year.
+The entry fee for each team is £20.00 GBP, however this is discounted to £15.00 where the team captain is a Premium or International member of WCCF; all entries should be sent to the WCCF Secretary ([email protected]).
 Payment can be made by PayPal (via the WCCF website or directly to [email protected], please state the name of your team), direct bank transfer, or by cheque.

 Entries will close on 3rd January 2021; games will commence shortly afterwards.

 There are no prizes, however certificates will be awarded to members of the winning team of each division, and free entry will be offered to the winning team of the first division for the following season.